 CACHO: – This year I’m having a show back home in Paraguay and working on a new concept which I think is much softer and simple.
 But we will see.
 I’m just experimenting.

 DT 500 ZINE: – What is the story of your work?

 CACHO: – The body art is an exploration of yourself.
 We talk about your story, I paint that on your naked body.

 ” After covering your body with your story, I take pictures of you to later clean you in the shower.
 It’s almost like having an affair, where everything that we did or talk about goes down the drain.
 Then usually I’ll dress you, and you go back to your everyday life.”

 DT 500 ZINE: -What do you want to achieve?

 Cacho: – I want to be able to keep on doing what I do.
 Oh, and never fly coach again.
 I guess that sums it up.

-DT 500 ZINE: – Ha-ha! yeah btw to a fly coach, tell us more about the place you are living today?
+DT 500 ZINE: – what about the place you are living today?

-” I do an installation at home every week so I create the environment I want to leave in that week.
+” I do an installation at home every week, so I create the environment I want to leave for that week.
 I have my own little world I create according to my mood.
 This is the place I create.”